yellobyte/ESP32-Webradio-PlusDLNA/README.md

 ## :tada: Implementation of SoapESP32 library for DLNA server access

-The lib makes retrieving audio files from media servers a breeze: Function *browseServer()* is used to scan the server content and return a list of tracks (audio files).
+The lib makes retrieving audio files from a DLNA media server a breeze: Function *browseServer()* is used to scan the server content and return a list of tracks (audio files).
 The device then selects an item from the list and sends a read request to the media server using *readStart()*.
 If granted, it will repeatedly *read()* a chunk of data into the queue which feeds the audio codec VS1053B until end of file.
 Finally the data connection to the server is closed with *readStop()* and the next item from the list is requested, provided the 'repeat file/folder' mode is active.

 The following sample picture sequence shows the actual implementation into this webradio project: